The Spirit in the Desert Origin Story

 The retreat center is a dream come true for people who saw the need for a place where people of all backgrounds, religious or non-religious, can experience renewal, reconciliation, healing, and transformation.

 Mac and Maybelle Estrem of Sun City, AZ and Richfield, MN made the dream possible with gifts totaling nearly three million dollars, used for the original purchase in 1993, and construction of new buildings.
 The Estrems donated the campus to the Southwest Synod of the Evangelical Lutheran Church in America who set the retreat center as a separate non-profit organization.
-Lutheran Churches and members are actively involved with the center that provides comfortable over-night accommodations and three meals a day for up to 75 people.
+Lutheran congregations are actively involved with the center that provides comfortable over-night accommodations and three meals a day for up to 75 people.
 Fees for services, charitable gifts, and grants support the non-profit center.

 Andersen added, “Our mission is to provide the supportive environment and resources for people to freely discovery their calling.”
 Spirit in the Desert Retreat Center is a unique local and global resource for personal renewal.